StoicLoofah/my-nanowrimo-novel/novel/15_the_noble_path.md

 "Fine," Mareak replied.
 "The important thing is that our team is still intact."
 He looked over at the agents.
 "That map Wen showed me: it's useless.
 It's completely inaccurate.
 And there's no way we're making it to the second floor through the guards in the one staircase we saw."

 "Apologies," one of the agents replied.
 "They have been remodeling.
 But at least the second floor should be accurate.
 Those were taken more recently."
 Mareak rolled his eyes and shook his head.
 "We are relying on your expertise here.
+The spell is set, but I do not know how we will use it now.
 What is our new plan?"

 "We'll figure it out as we go," he replied.
 "Continue to wait for my signal, and we'll find you in the main hall if we need anything else from you.
 Thank you for your asistance."
 The agents bowed to him in unison then filtered out and back to their regular duties.